-Prior to 2017, I spent two years as a high school math teacher and tennis coach, a year as a credit risk analyst, five years as a teaching assistant, and have also been tutoring for the past ten years.
+Prior to 2018, I spent two years as a high school math teacher and tennis coach, a year as a credit risk analyst, six years as a teaching assistant, and have also been tutoring for the past eleven years.
 I graduated from St. Mary’s University with a Bachelor of Science in Mathematics and a minor in Computer Science and earned a Master of Science in Applied Statistics from The University of Texas at San Antonio.
 You can read more about my professional experience and credentials at my LinkedIn page.

-In my spare time I enjoy playing basketball, watching the San Antonio Spurs, playing the electric bass, Super Smash Brothers, hiking on mountains, and reading.
+In my spare time I enjoy playing basketball, watching the San Antonio Spurs, playing the electric bass, playing and commentating Super Smash Brothers, hiking on mountains, collecting and listening to vinyl records, puzzles, and reading.

 Department of Statistical Science